-[A white woman rises and enters his domain.]
+[White woman rises and enters his domain.]

-Who are you?
-Hey, I know what you look like.
+"Emmett" Who the hell are you?
+I know what you look like.
 You trying to fool me?
 Me?
 Fat chance!
 Red hair, green eyes.
 Twenties, I said!
 Get on out of here!

-[He returns to his typewriter.
-Notices the woman has not
+[He returns to this typewriter.
+Notices the woman has not moved.]

-moved]

 Didn't you hear what I said?
-Get out till I call you, and next time I call you you better come out looking right could see me now!
-(Seriously, commanding.)
-If those cats could see me now!
-Eustace!
-Yo!
+Get out till I call you and next time I call you you better come out looking right.